open-energy-transition/color-my-grid/README.md

-# ColorMyMap! 🎨
+# ColorMyGrid! 🎨

 A Python tool for generating customized MapCSS styles for electrical transmission networks in JOSM (Java OpenStreetMap Editor).

 ## 📋 Overview

-Color My Map! makes it easy to create beautiful, customized MapCSS styles for mapping power infrastructure in OpenStreetMap.
+ColorMyGrid makes it easy to create beautiful, customized MapCSS styles for mapping power infrastructure in OpenStreetMap.
 Designed for electrical grid mappers, this tool allows you to:

 - Customize node styling, area appearances, and line widths
 - Create color schemes for different voltage levels